amikus123/elpida/README.md

 * [Status](#status)

 ## General info
-This project is a online shop with custom CMS.
+This project is a online shop with custom CMS, which can be accessed by authenticated users.
 Page content is fetched from firebase.
 User can even pay using Swapi!
 ![el](https://user-images.githubusercontent.com/51713265/177221486-58614b11-a6d2-4087-820f-cb4afb97da5b.JPG)
 ## Hosting
 This page can be seen live [here](https://elpida-6c698.web.app).